Last Updated on May 11, 2023 by Dominique de MerteuilHome » Vintage Outfits »

 In case you didn’t know, It’s basically a sought-after vintage piece of garment.
 If I was to define it with one sentence it would be; it’s what vintage girl’s dreams are made of.

 In my case, it’s the late 1930s sequin blouse in plush powder pink, that appeared in one of my favourite films starring Bette Davis, Old Acquaintance (1943).
 It wasn’t actually worn by the great Ms Davis but I’m pretty sure that the film extra dressed in my blouse, bumped into the star at least once.
 You can see in the pictures below, the close proximity of the sequin beauty to the Hollywood star!

 I would like to note, that I had purchased the magnificent sequins blouse before I discovered its appearance in Old Acquaintance.
 It was clearly meant to be and after that incredibly serendipitous find, I’m definitely adding more 1930s sequins garments to my Etsy basket.

 For my “Some people need sequins, others don’t” photoshoot, I wore;

-- The 1930s sequins blouse which I bought on Etsy from SundriseVintage.
+- The late 1930s sequins blouse which I bought on Etsy from SundriseVintage.

 - The 1940s cocktail dress bought from Xtabay vintage shop.

 - The dazzling couture socks from Fiori Couture.